Mitchell Trubisky: 2019 season

-In Week 9 against the Philadelphia Eagles, Trubisky threw for 125 yards in the 22–14 loss.
+In Week 9 against the Eagles, Trubisky threw for 125 yards in the 22–14 loss.
 The Bears' offense generated nine total yards in the first half as the team suffered their fourth consecutive loss, which led to continued talk about Trubisky's hold on the Bears' quarterback position both in the short and long term.
-In Week 10 against the Detroit Lions, Trubisky threw for 173 yards and three touchdowns in the 20–13 win.
-In Week 11 against the Los Angeles Rams on Sunday Night Football, Trubisky threw for 190 yards, one touchdown, and one interception.
+In Week 10 against the Lions, Trubisky threw for 173 yards and three touchdowns in the 20–13 win.
+In Week 11 against the Rams on Sunday Night Football, Trubisky threw for 190 yards, one touchdown, and one interception.
 He suffered a hip pointer while being sacked by Michael Brockers and was benched late in the fourth quarter for Daniel in the 17–7 loss.

-Trubisky played his first Thanksgiving career game in Week 13 against the Detroit Lions; in the game, he threw for 338 yards, three touchdowns including the game-winning score, and an interception in the 24–20 win.
+Trubisky played his first Thanksgiving career game in Week 13 against the Lions; in the game, he threw for 338 yards, three touchdowns including the game-winning score, and an interception in the 24–20 win.
 He was subsequently named FedEx Air Player of the Week.
 The following week against Dallas Cowboys, Trubisky rebounded from throwing an opening-drive interception at the Cowboys' one-yard line by recording 244 passing yards, three touchdown passes, and 63 rushing yards, including a 23-yard rushing touchdown on a read option play as the Bears won 31–24.
 In Week 15, against the Green Bay Packers, he passed for 334 yards, one touchdown, and two interceptions in the 21–13 loss.
 This loss, coupled with a Vikings' victory over the Los Angeles Chargers, eliminated the Bears from playoff contention.
 Overall, in the 2019 season, Trubisky recorded 3,138 passing yards, 17 passing touchdowns, and ten interceptions to go along with 48 carries for 193 rushing yards and two rushing touchdowns.